Best things to do in Aizu Wakamatsu

 Medetaiya noodles

 An equally important component of ramen is its noodles, and Medetaiya’s provide a delightful chewiness that perfectly complements its broth.
 These wavy, medium thick noodles pick up the broth perfectly, and I was genuinely looking around to see if we could order extra noodles.
-Something that shouldn’t be overlooked were the menma bamboo shoot toppings.
+Something that shouldn’t be overlooked were the Menma bamboo shoot toppings.
 These are crunchy and are cut considerably thinner compared to your average ramen topping and provided some texture variety.

 Gyoza plate